Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming: Differentially Private Perturbation of Convex Optimization

 To optimize the random optimization map $\tilde{x}(\mathcal{D})$ in order to guarantee the privacy and feasibility simultaneously, we put forth the following chance-constrained program:

 which minimizes the expected value of the cost function, subject to the joint chance constraint, which requires the satisfaction of conic constraints at least with probability $(1-\eta)$, where $\eta\in(0,1)$ is the maximum acceptable constraint violation probability.
+Intuitively, the feasible region for the nominal solution $\overline{x}$ is narrower in program \eqref{problem:SP} than in the deterministic problem \eqref{problem:base}, forcing $\overline{x}$ to lie within the interior of the original feasible region.
+This way, once the perturbation is applied to $\overline{x}^{\star}$, the resulting solution will remain within the original feasible region with probability $1-\eta$.

-Observe, that recourse variable $X$ is additionally constrained to lie in set $\mathcal{X}$, which makes the random component of the optimization queries independent from the dataset, as required by differential privacy.
+The recourse variable $X$ is constrained to lie in set $\mathcal{X}$, which makes the random component of the optimization queries independent from the dataset, as required by differential privacy.
 The construction of this set is specific to the optimization query of interest.

-\subsubsection{Optimization queries}
+\subsubsection{Optimization Queries.}

-Solving optimization problems privately, the data curator answers various queries, which are application specific and limited here to linear queries, i.e., any linear transformation of the solution vector.
+Solving optimization problems privately, the data curator answers various, application-specific queries, which are limited here to linear queries, i.e., any linear transformation of the solution vector.
 For example, in machine learning applications, the curator releases model parameters, such as regression weights or SVM hyperplane parameters, using an identity query.
 In resource allocation problems, the operator may be asked to release the total allocation of the goods or allocation costs, using a sum or weighted sum query.
 To guarantee differential privacy, the decision rule in \eqref{eq:decision_rule} must be optimized in a way which ensures that the query's random component remains independent from the dataset.
 In the following, we illustrate how to construct set $\mathcal{X}$ to ensure this property.